The Black Queen (House of the Dragon)

 "The Black Queen" is the tenth and final episode of the first season of the fantasy drama television series House of the Dragon, a prequel to Game of Thrones.
 The episode was written by series co-creator and co-showrunner Ryan Condal and directed by Greg Yaitanes.
 It first aired on HBO and HBO Max on October 23, 2022.
 Two days before it aired, the episode leaked online and was shared among many fans on illegal torrent websites.

-The plot depicts Princess Rhaenys' arrival at Dragonstone from King's Landing to deliver the news of King Viserys' death.
+The plot depicts Princess Rhaenys's arrival at Dragonstone from King's Landing to deliver the news of King Viserys's death.
 Rhaenyra is subsequently crowned Queen of the Seven Kingdoms and opposes her faction's demands for open war, instead wanting to secure alliances.
 Her son, Lucerys, is sent to Storm's End to gain Baratheon support for Rhaenyra's cause.
 At Storm's End, Lucerys meets and is harassed by his uncle Aemond; Aemond loses control of his dragon Vhagar, who kills Lucerys.
 Daemon informs Rhaenyra of her son's death.

 In the United States, the episode achieved a viewership of 9.3 million during its premiere night, with nearly 1.9 million viewers on linear television alone.
-It received critical acclaim, with praise going towards the writing, musical score, cliffhanger and set-up for the next season, the whole sequence in Storm's End, and performances of the cast, especially those of Emma D'Arcy and Matt Smith.
+It received critical acclaim, with praise going towards the writing, musical score, cliffhanger, and set-up for the next season, the whole sequence in Storm's End, and performances of the cast, especially those of Emma D'Arcy and Matt Smith.

 The episode marks the final appearance of Elliot Grihault as Prince Lucerys Velaryon.

 Plot

-At Dragonstone

 Rhaenyra comforts Luke, who frets about being heir to Driftmark.
-Rhaenys arrives to inform Rhaenyra and Daemon of Viserys' death and Aegon usurping the throne.
+Rhaenys arrives to inform Rhaenyra and Daemon of Viserys's death and Aegon usurping the throne.
 Shocked by the news, Rhaenyra goes into a difficult premature labour and gives birth to a stillborn daughter.
 Believing Viserys was murdered, Daemon forms an alliance of Houses still loyal to him and urges Rhaenyra to declare war against the Greens.
 Erryk Cargyll, having escaped King's Landing, arrives on Dragonstone bringing Viserys' crown to Rhaenyra; Daemon proclaims her Queen of the Seven Kingdoms.

-A peace delegation headed by Otto Hightower delivers Aegon's peace terms along with a personal memento from Alicent, offering Rhaenyra, her family and supporters amnesty if she swears fealty to Aegon.
+A peace delegation headed by Otto Hightower delivers Aegon's peace terms along with a personal memento from Alicent, offering Rhaenyra, her family, and supporters amnesty if she swears fealty to Aegon.
 Rhaenyra considers the offer, wishing to keep the realm united against the threat foretold by Aegon the Conqueror's dream.
 Daemon, jealous that Viserys shared the prophecy with Rhaenyra and not him, dismisses it and briefly chokes Rhaenyra in anger.
 Rhaenys persuades her ailing husband, Lord Corlys Velaryon, to support Rhaenyra's faction.

 At a war council, Corlys offers his fleet to establish a shipping blockade of King's Landing with Rhaenys patrolling the area on dragonback.
 Rhaenyra sends Jace and Luke as envoys to secure the support of Houses Arryn, Stark, and Baratheon.
 Aware that dragons may be the Blacks' major advantage, Daemon enters the caverns beneath the Dragonmont and rouses a sleeping dragon.